yanalunaterra/nanoid-c/README.md

 - **Small.** 241 bytes.
 Header-only.
 No dependencies other than libc.
 - **Safe.** Uses [`getentropy(3)`][], a modern, reliable, secure randomness source.
-- **Short IDs.** While UUIDs are 36 chars, similarly unique Nano IDs are just 21 due to the larger alphabet.
+- **Short IDs.** Nano IDs are 15 characters shorter than UUIDs while packing slightly more entropy.
 - **Portable.** Nano ID has been ported to 20+ programming languages.

 ```c